axis7818/axis7818.github.io/content/blog/fleet-configuration-management.md

 - [Azure Kubernetes Fleet Manager](https://learn.microsoft.com/en-us/azure/kubernetes-fleet/overview): This is a good choice for cloud-hosted AKS workloads and provides features for orchestrating Kubernetes cluster operations such as cluster version upgrades.
 A "Hub Cluster" hosts a Kubernetes controller that reconciles all of the workloads running on member clusters.
 - [Rancher Fleet](https://fleet.rancher.io/): This is a good choice if you are using Rancher to manage your Kubernetes clusters.
 It is [open source](https://github.com/rancher/fleet) and uses a Fleet Agent to manage individual workloads on clusters within the fleet.
 A "Fleet Controller Cluster" hosts a Kubernetes controller and is monitored by all of the individual fleet clusters.
-- [Microsoft Kalypso](https://github.com/microsoft/kalypso): This is a good choice for full flexibility as it is compatible with edge or cloud-hosted clusters and works with any GitOps agents (Flux, ArgoCD, etc.).
+- [Kalypso](https://github.com/microsoft/kalypso): This is a good choice for full flexibility as it is compatible with edge or cloud-hosted clusters and works with any GitOps agents (Flux, ArgoCD, etc.).
 The Kalypso scheduler runs on a designated Kubernetes cluster and orchestrates pull requests to GitOps repositories that are monitored by separate GitOps clusters.
-See [Example Architecture With Microsoft Kalypso](#example-architecture-with-microsoft-kalypso) below for an example architecture using Kalypso.
+See [Example Architecture With Kalypso](#example-architecture-with-kalypso) below for an example architecture using Kalypso.

 ## Definitions